scality/eve/doc/source/relnotes.rst

 Features
 --------

-- All eve defined properties can now be overriden by user when doing a force build (Added steps `EveProperty` and `EvePropertyFromCommand` to let the user define overrideable properties too).
+- All Eve defined properties can now be overriden by user when doing a force build (Added steps `EveProperty` and `EvePropertyFromCommand` to let the user define overrideable properties too).
 (EVE-815)